b0rdst31n/SbleedyGonzales/README.md

   -ct, --checktarget    Check connectivity and availability of the target -ch, --checkpoint     Start from a checkpoint (if one exists for the given target) -ex EXPLOITS [EXPLOITS ...], --exclude EXPLOITS [EXPLOITS ...]
-                        Exclude exploits, example --exclude exploit1, exploit2
+                        Exclude exploits (e.g. --exclude exploit1, exploit2 OR --exclude 1,5)
   -e EXPLOITS [EXPLOITS ...], --exploits EXPLOITS [EXPLOITS ...]
-                        Scan only for provided --exploits exploit1, exploit2; --exclude is not taken into account -r, --recon           Run a recon script.
+                        Scan only for provided (e.g. --exploits exploit1, exploit2 OR --exploits 1-4), --exclude is not taken into account
+  -r, --recon           Run a recon script.
 Saved in results/{target mac}/recon/ -re, --report         Create a report for a target device -rej, --reportjson    Create a report for a target device